d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 1. Review the smoothed probability estimates.
 Why are they not accurate?
 Hint - we are dealing with a contiguous sequence rather than singletons.
 1. How would you model a dialogue?
 1. Estimate the exponent of Zipf's law for unigrams, bigrams and trigrams.
+1. Which other other mini-batch data sampling methods can you think of?
+1. Why is it a good idea to have a random offset?
+    * Does it really lead to a perfectly uniform distribution over the sequences on the document?
+    * What would you have to do to make things even more uniform?
+1. If we want a sequence example to be a complete sentence, what kinds of problems does this introduce in mini-batch sampling?
+Why would we want to do this anyway?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2361)